Babyeggz/CyberDump/README.md

 Assuming you are starting with a new computer or at least a fresh install of Windows 10 this how I am currently configuring my computer “out of the box.”

 ### Windows Defender Configuration
-Navigate to Windows Defender Security Center . . .
+Navigate to Windows Defender Security Center.

 `Windows Key -> type “Windows Security” and press enter`

-I just make sure everything is turned on and I get all the green check marks
+I just make sure everything is turned on and I get all the green check marks.

 ![WindowsDefender](/pictures/WindowsDefender.jpg)

 Configure the rest of windows defender however you choose.

 **WARNING** Do not enable core isolation under under Device Security settings, this will prevent you from using virtual machines!

+### User Account Control (UAC) Settings
+Open User Account Control Settings
+`Windows Key -> type “UAC” and press enter`
+Feel free to adjust this setting as you wish but I recommend setting it to “always notify.”

+## Virtualization Lab Installation and Setup